DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 On the ODM on Kubernetes side, we introduce an init container - a specialized container that sets up the necessary environment before the main container runs.
 In this init container, we inject the Vault CSI volume.
 This approach allows us to craft a shell script, which is then executed within the init container, to seamlessly transfer the files into the ODM containers.

 This article guides you through the setup and configuration process, ensuring a secure and streamlined integration of these powerful technologies.
-We will used Harshicorp Vault as an implementation for this article.
+We will used [Hashicorp Vault as secret store](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver) for this article.

 # Architecture
 The Container Storage Interface (CSI) pattern is essentially a standardized approach for connecting block or file storage to containers.
 This standard is adopted by various storage providers.